qgis/QGIS-Documentation/source/docs/documentation_guidelines/substitutions.rst

 Usage
 =====

-To easier the use of icons in QGIS manuals, replacements are defined for each icon in :file:`/source/substitutions.txt` file at `QGIS-Documentation repository
+To ease the use of icons in QGIS manuals, replacements are defined for each icon in :file:`/source/substitutions.txt` file at `QGIS-Documentation repository
 <https://github.com/qgis/QGIS-Documentation>`_ and some of these substitutions
 are listed below.